Missing Pet Advice

 - Notify your local SPCA and vets (use our location tool by clicking here).
 Also for dogs your Council Dog Control Officers in case they are handed in or collected.

 - Produce a poster describing your pet in as much detail as possible (breed, size, colour, and any distinguishing features), including a photograph.
 State when and where lost.
 Give contact details (day and evening).
-A free poster generator is available on this site.
+If you create a FREE listing on LostPet.co.nz then you can print a FREE lost pet poster with all the details automatically filled in by clicking the poster button on the listing page.
+If you want to create your own poster without having a listing you can also use our free poster generator on the NZCAR site.

 - Distribute the leaflets to shops, vets, rescue centres, kennels, catteries, pubs, milkmen, postmen, farmers, neighbours.
 Pin on local notice boards.